samrecipes/recipes/tomato_sauce_green_onion.md

 # Tomato Sauce with Green Onion

 ## INGREDIENTS
-    - 1-2 green onions chopped (remove roots and bad ends first; use the white bulb part not just the green stalks)
+    - 1-2 green onions chopped (remove roots and bad ends first; use both the white bulb parts and the green stalks)
     - sliced bell pepper (about 1/3 of a seeded pepper)
     - 1-2 cloves garlic
     - 1 can (14.5 oz) petite diced tomatoes